openhab/openhab-addons/bundles/org.openhab.binding.telegram/README.md

 # Prerequisites

-As described in the Telegram Bot API, this is the manual procedure needed in order to get the necessary information.
+As described in the Telegram Bot API (https://core.telegram.org/bots#6-botfather), this is the manual procedure needed in order to get the necessary information.

-1. Create the Bot and get the Token
+1. Create a new Bot and get the Token

 - On a Telegram client open a chat with BotFather.
 - Send `/newbot` to BotFather and fill in all the needed information.
 The authentication token that is given will be needed in the next steps.